Skip to Main Content

 Creating your data files and folders

 When you save your data files make sure that your filenames are consistent and meaningful to futureproof your research and prevent potential data loss.
 Future users of your data also need to be able to easily identify with the help of a top-level README file explaining contents.
+Please see our guidance on the contents and structure of a Readme file.

 We suggest that file and folder names follow the following convention: